MrCatchworth/xrebirth-tactical-map/readme.txt

 [General] 270105.23 ======================================

 == Changes ==
+2018-10-15: 1.5
+Major Changes:
+    - Switch to a pure-Lua way of replacing the vanilla map, removing the save-game dependency
+    - Add support for selection modes, and replace the vanilla map for selection modes
+        - In a selection mode, invalid choices on the object list are grey
+        - Command functionality is completely disabled when in a selection mode
+    - Add middle click as a way to give orders
+        - Middle click only works in zone or sector mode, and selects a position for giving a command, ignoring any objects under the mouse
+        - Handy for telling ships to go somewhere when a station or ship is in the way
+        - Keep the middle mouse button held down and drag the mouse up and down to specify a vertical offset from the ecliptic
+        - The vertical offset, when middle mouse dragging, is shown over the holomap
+    - Station sequences and modules are in from the vanilla map
+        - Modules are ordered by their module type (production, storage, etc)
+        - Each sequence has its letter code (A, B, C, ...) on display as well as its current stage
+        - Module types have their own little icon - any replacements would be gratefully accepted!

+Minor Changes:
+    - Display the player's current ship (Skunk or docked capital) in a different colour
+    - Gates are displayed under their zone/sector in the appropriate view
+    - Implement the vanilla Shift+A, F1 and F3 hotkeys

 2018-03-23: 1.3
     - Larger font is used for small HUD detailmonitor mode, fixes debug output produced by this (only tested on 1920x1080)
     - In multi-select mode, the "X" button for clearing selection now has hotkey 6/RB